monic-co/blog/src/pages/a-gentle-introduction-to-symbolic-execution/index.md

 ## SMT: Satisfiability Modulo Theories

-In computer science, the *SAT* ("Boolean satisfiability”) problem is concerned with determining whether a given Boolean formula (comprised of variables, $$\wedge$$, $$\vee$$, and $$\neg$$) is satisfiable — whether there exists an assignment of concrete Boolean values (i.e. `true` or `false`) to variables in the formula such that the entire expression evaluates to `true`.
+In computer science, the *SAT* ("Boolean satisfiability”) problem is concerned with determining whether a given Boolean formula (comprised of variables, $\wedge$, $\vee$, and $\neg$) is satisfiable — whether there exists an assignment of concrete Boolean values (i.e. `true` or `false`) to variables in the formula such that the entire expression evaluates to `true`.
 A program which automatically performs this determination is called a SAT solver, which is one type of automated theorem prover.

 Generalizing SAT, the *SMT* (“satisfiability modulo theories”) problem is concerned with determining the satisfiability of logical formulas that are not merely Boolean, but are extended to [first-order logic](https://en.wikipedia.org/wiki/First-order_logic) and support for different *theories* — support for talking about integers, real numbers, arrays, and a few other structures.
 In the context of symbolically executing programs, several of these theories (like integers and arrays) are quite useful, as they allow constraints to be described at a higher level of abstraction and solved more efficiently.